-With so many new hair curling appliances out on the market, one probably forgot about good old roller set hairstyles.
-We’re taking you back to the old days (for some, this method is still current) when black women would book a trip to the salon and get a wash and set.
-Just about every black woman can tell you that she loves the look of her roller set styles but dreads the drying process!
+With so many new hair curling appliances out on the market, one probably forgot about the good old roller set on natural hair.
+We’re taking you back to the old days (for some, this method is still current) when Black women would book a trip to the salon and get a wash and set.
+Just about every Black woman can tell you that she loves the look of her roller set styles but dreads the drying process!
 Once your stylist sets your freshly washed hair with rollers and sits you under the dryer, it can take about 30 to 45 minutes for your hair to dry depending on the length and texture of your hairstyle, especially if you’re creating a roller set on natural hair.
 The thicker your natural texture, the longer it may take to dry.
 Either way, the outcome is worthwhile.

 We’ve rounded up some of the most popular roller set on natural hairstyles below that you can achieve with a wash and set:

 1. Loose Curls

 If you have long natural hair, you can use rollers to achieve this look.
 After straightening your hair with your flat iron or blowdryer, set your hair with medium-sized rollers and sit under a dryer to set.
 Release and set with TRESemmé Compressed Micro Mist Hairspray Smooth Hold Level 2 to keep the curls in place.